 “Older people need to go to bed early,” 73 year-old Ardy Tibby declares at one meeting.

 Sue Thomson, director

 Sue Thomson said Trsitan first approached her about immortalising the ball three years ago.
 She jumped at the chance.

 “Tristan had read a paper by academic Catherine Barrett which was all about older LGBTIQ people going back into the closet in order to get decent healthcare,” she said.

 “He was shocked by that.
 Tristan has a background as a performance artist so he wanted to put on an event to say thank you to these people who have allowed him to be out and proud.

 “I think it’s the beginning of affecting change in people’s lives.
 Some of the attendees hadn’t ever come out publicly as an older person.

 “It was an extraordinary night, I really think we captured a moment in time.”

-Sue said it was Tristan’s goal to take the event national, and dependent on funding, a Coming Back Out Ball for Brisbane’s LGBTIQ elders could be held as early as 2019.
+Sue said it was Tristan Meecham’s goal to take the event national.
+Dependent on funding, a Brisbane Coming Back Out Ball might happen as early as 2019.